some things this project is NOT...

 accountability circle

 “If history has taught me anything, it’s that there’s nothing more disappointing or dangerous than a room full of white people,” DiDi Delgado wrote.
 She also said, “You cannot be a member of an oppressive group without inflicting harm on those you oppress.
 The objective for allies should be to inflict as little harm as possible.
 And the way to do this is through accountability.”
-(If you found this mind-expanding, you can join me on Ms. Delgado’s patreon here).
+Ms. Delgado’s Patreon is here.

 The accountability circle is currently three brilliant Black women who are compensated for helping me work on session content and review how sessions went.
 (They are anonymous because they did not sign up to be dragged on social media or anything like that).
 This way, my clients & I are not “a room full of white people” but rather, Black women’s wisdom is always with us.
 I invite any Indigenous people interested in being part of the circle to connect with me.